More states consider suspending gas tax as prices rise

 It's the question on everyone's minds: When will gas prices fall back down?

-"I only put $7 in, man.
+"I only put seven dollars in, man.
 Know what I'm saying?
 You gotta get what you can get," driver Shawn Lomax said.

 Drivers in some places are even crossing state lines to get even an ounce of relief.

-"It's only a 10-minute drive to save 50¢, sometimes 75¢ a gallon, so it's worth my while," said Mike Phillip, a driver in Wisconsin.
+"It's only a 10-minute drive to save 50 cents, sometimes 75 cents a gallon, so it's worth my while," said Mike Phillip, a driver in Wisconsin.

 Lawmakers across several states are trying to help.